LawyaltechGame/Notarette-express/README.md

 - Node.js 18+
 - npm or yarn
-- Firebase account (for authentication and database)
+- Appwrite account (for authentication and database)
 - Stripe account (for payment processing)
 - Cal.com account (for appointment booking)